 Squarespace offers limited export functionality.
 Depending on what content you have on your site, some of it will be exported.
 Rest of the content will remain on your Squarespace built-in domain, and you will have to manually copy paste it.

-Here is the content that will be exported.
+Here is the content that can be automatically exported.

 - All your basic pages will be exported as WordPress pages.